altomarigiulio/altomarigiulio/README.md

 - 👋 Hi, I’m @altomarigiulio
-- 📫 How to reach me - @giulioaltomari
+- 📫 How to reach me - altomarigiulio.com
+- 🌱 I’m currently learning to fly

 <!---